evil-mind-evil-sword/marketplace/README.md

-# evil-mind-evil-sword Marketplace
+# emes Marketplace

+**Plugin distribution for Claude Code.**

-Claude Code plugin marketplace for evil-mind-evil-sword tools.
+The official plugin marketplace for the evil-mind-evil-sword (emes) project.

 ## Installation